LearnLib/alex/book/1.2.1/contents/best-practices/README.md

 ## Symbol modelling

-When modelling symbols, the granularity of modelling your application matters and it is advised that you **think in features**.
+When modelling symbols, the granularity of modelling your application matters and it is advised that you **think in use cases**.
 Here is the reason why:

 For example, if you create a new symbol for each possible click on each link or button, you might have a very detailed and concrete model of your application, but it will not be visually observable.
 Additionally, learning will usually take much longer as the number of symbols grows.

 On the contrary, you should not treat a symbol as a whole integration test.
 For example you could create a symbol _TestAuthenticationSystem_ that creates a user, logs him in and then out.
 This has several disadvantages.
 You do not test at any other point of your application if a logout is possible without explicitly modelling it twice.
 Furthermore, the learned model will most likely not represent your _real system_ very accurately.

 Instead, we think it is good if you create something in between those extremes.
-As already mentioned, try modelling **atomic features** of your application.
+As already mentioned, try modelling **use cases** of your application.
 As an example, have a look at Wordpress.
 Possible symbols could be:

 - Login
 - Logout